-Our school office is open from 8am - until 4.15pm

-Please note it is closed for lunch between 12 - 1pm each day

-Tel: 01253 882226

-Please note that there is an answerphone system in place which is regularly checked.
+- Our school office is open from 8 am until 4.15 pm (Friday 8 am -3.45 pm) - Please note it is closed for lunch between 12 1pm each day - Tel: 01253 882226 - Please note that there is an answerphone system in place, which is regularly checked. - E-mail: head@singleton.lancs.sch.uk

-E-mail; head@singleton.lancs.sch.uk

-If we wish to contact you:-
+If we wish to contact you: -

-- By telephone please ensure that we always have correct up to date numbers, including for emergency contact. - By e-mail:- almost all school letters and other information are sent to you electronically.
-Please check your e-mail account on a regular basis and let us know if you are not receiving anything or if we need to update your e-mail address. - By Text we use this service for general day to day reminders or for urgent messages - Facebook this is used more as an information platform to see / hear about the events in school - Foundation Stage only Class DoJo
+- By telephone Please ensure that we always have correct contact numbers, including for emergency contact. - By e-mail: Almost all school letters and other information are sent to you electronically.
+Please check your e-mail account on a regular basis and let us know if you are not receiving anything or if we need to update your e-mail address. - By Text we use this service for general day-to-day reminders or for urgent messages - Facebook This is used more as an information platform to see/hear about the events in school - Foundation Stage only Class DoJo